zeffii/PDef-Tracker/README.md

 Based loosely on ImpulseTracker, the ultimate tracker.
 This attempt is inspired by the frustration I face when using newer and cooler trackers like Buzz/buze/sunvox.
 I need something that's entirely controllable via keyboard, or at least most of the major editing/jazzing around features should not require mouse jockeying.

 Don't get excited yet, none of this works.
 If you can still read this message, then it's not even usable yet.
+I also don't know SuperCollider language intimately yet - that being said UI coding is coming along nicely.

 Here's the todo: